 Results: 100% - 228/228 students have consistently participated in composting their lunch food at the compost center.
 Additionally, a couple staff members and school families regularly take 5-gallon pails of compostable food, weighing up to 20 pounds depending on the items, to feed their farm animals.
 Our Middle School students have taken responsibility for composting the waste from the afternoon fruit and vegetable program.
-They bring the compost to a designated bin in the backyard of our property.
-A calendar is maintained to track the amount of compost each day, averaging between 1.25 to 2.5 gallons per day.
+They bring the compost each day, averaging between 1.25 to 2.5 gallons per day.
 Since implementing our composting initiative a few years ago, we have significantly reduced our weekly compost waste from approximately 200 pounds to about 20 pounds that isn't being utilized.
 We are hopeful to expand this program to include breakfast food in the future.